mariasu-pmp/research-operations-portfolio/artifacts/02-economic-analysis/README.md

 The analysis examines:

-- Implementation planning
+- Implementation Planning
-- Financial modeling
+- Financial Modeling
-- Return on investment (ROI)
+- Return on Investment (ROI)
-- Organizational impact
+- Organizational Impact
 - Scalability
-- Evidence-based decision-making
+- Evidence-Based Decision-Making

 Originally developed as graduate coursework in healthcare economics, this analysis was substantially revised for publication as part of my Research Operations Portfolio and is intended for a professional audience.